natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
-    The `.net` TLD server provides a **referral** — it does not return the final answer, but points the resolver to the authoritative name server for the `moviehub.net` domain.
+    The `.net` TLD server provides a **referral**.
+It does not return the final answer, but points the resolver to the authoritative name server for the `moviehub.net` domain.
 It is one of the steps in the recursive path.
   </p>

   <p>
-    If the local resolver does **not support recursion**, the browser or client must handle each referral manually — first querying the root, then the TLD, then the authoritative server.
+    If the local resolver does **not support recursion**, the browser or client must handle each referral manually: first querying the root, then the TLD, then the authoritative server.
 This is called **iterative resolution** and places more burden on the client.
   </p>

   <p>